ryohashimoto/roscil/README.md

 We tested this package on following platforms.

+* Mac OS X 10.8.4, Xcode 4.6.3 and Homebrew 0.9.4
 * Mac OS X 10.6.8, Xcode 3.2.6 and MacPorts 2.0.3
 * Ubuntu 10.04 LTS (32bit) and PortAudio v19 installed from the sounce (pa_stable_v19_20111121)

-In Mac systems with MacPorts, you can install PortAudio library by
+In Mac systems, you can install PortAudio library by

+with Homebrew

+    brew install portaudio

+with MacPorts

     sudo port install portaudio